uncleBlobby/labcraft/README.md

 7 -> projectile simulation (it's fun to launch projectiles, who are you to judge until you try for yourself) 8 -> cannon simulation block (very much a work in progress.  middle click for slider to control cannon angle)

-g -> "run" the gravity experiment on newton's tree and output data to a file.  may or may not also fire the "cannon"
+g -> hold to "run" the gravity experiment on newton's tree and output data to a file.  may or may not also fire the "cannon"

 right mouse click -> destroy targeted block left mouse click  -> place chosen block